-20. Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?
-4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
-2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+.
+Is your medical school currently in the process of implementing or improving Education for istainable Healthcare (ESH)/planetary health education?
+4 1 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
+2 2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.

 0 No, there are no improvements to planetary health education in progress.

-Score explanation: The Joint Medical Program executive team holds monthly curriculum improvement meetings.
-Gustavo Valbuena, who leads the PBL curriculum, has previously piloted a PBL working committee this past summer, where student suggestions and feedback are discussed and implemented into the cases.
-One of the goals that were brought up was to implement more planetary health education into the Problem-Based Learning cases of the core curriculum.
-JMP faculty members are amenable to making changes to the curriculum every year after receiving feedback from students.
+Score explanation: The Joint Medical Program executive team is creating a longitudinal health systems and health policy curriculum that includes ESH/planetary health education, which will be implemented beginning the next academic year.

 21. How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?

-6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
-4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
-2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
-0 There is minimal/no education for sustainable healthcare.
-Score explanation: In the Problem-Based Learning core curriculum, JMP students work through patient
+- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum. - Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - There is minimal/no education for sustainable healthcare.

-Score explanation: In the Problem-Based Learning core curriculum, JMP students work through patient cases together in a group of 8 to figure out the correct diagnoses.
-By the end of each session, students create their own learning objectives ranging from pathophysiology objectives or social science objectives.
-For these social science learning objectives, students investigate and discuss climate change and environmental hazards and their effects on population and individual health.
+Score explanation: In the current Problem-Based Learning core curriculum, JMP students create their own learning objectives ranging from pathophysiology objectives or social science objectives.
+For these social science learning objectives, students are able to investigate and discuss climate change and environmental hazards and their effects on population and individual health.